OckBench/OckBench/README.md

 # OckBench

-A powerful LLM benchmarking tool for measuring both **output token count** and **accuracy** on tasks requiring heavy reasoning, such as mathematics, coding, and more.
+A powerful LLM benchmarking tool for measuring both **efficiency (token count)** and **accuracy** of models on tasks requiring heavy reasoning, such as mathematics, coding, and more.
+OckBench helps you evaluate how efficiently models solve problems by tracking detailed token usage while simultaneously measuring their accuracy.

 ## Features

 - 🚀 **API-Based Benchmarking**: Support for OpenAI, Gemini, and OpenAI-compatible APIs (vLLM, SGLang, etc.)
-- 📊 **Token Counting**: Detailed token usage tracking (input, output, reasoning tokens)
+- 📊 **Efficiency Measurement**: Detailed token usage tracking (input, output, reasoning tokens) to measure model efficiency
+- ✅ **Accuracy Measurement**: Robust evaluation with multiple extraction patterns and code execution for coding tasks
 - 🎯 **Output Format Enforcement**: Optional instructions to guide models to format answers consistently (improves extraction accuracy by 40%+)
 - 🧠 **Robust Answer Extraction**: 10+ regex patterns for math problems, multi-pattern code extraction for coding problems
 - 💻 **Code Evaluation**: Subprocess-based code execution with timeout protection, test validation, and Pass@1 metrics